 The first thing I ever wrote for pay was somebody's wedding story.
 I took a job in the summers between college with the local newspaper, with the idea of being Brenda Starr, girl reporter, and ended up in what was then known as the Women's Pages, or the Society Section, which was where nearly all girl reporters worked in those days.
-I spent hours calling up brides' mothers to explain that Society page policy required all unmarried attendants to be identified with "Miss" and married attendants by their husbands' names -- Mrs. Bubba Kowalski.
+I spent hours calling up brides' mothers to explain that Society page policy required all unmarried attendants to be identified with "Miss" and married attendants by their husbands' names —Mrs. Bubba Kowalski.

 My next writing assignment was a lot more fun.
 I went to work as a copywriter for a rock radio station, dreaming up 30- and 60-second spots for local clients in an office where a speaker played Top 40 rock all day.
 The disc jockeys adopted me as Little Mother.
 They sent me out for aspirin for their hangovers and left me to screen their groupies on the telephone.
 I felt like Wendy.
 In the meantime, I wrote 30-second spots for Billy Bob's Bail Bonds, ads for the spring bathing suit line at the local department store, and Singing Pickle commercials for Custer's Last Sandwich Stand.
 The Singing Pickles were the afternoon drive disk jockey singing four-part harmony with himself, speeded up.
 Mostly they sang classics with new lyrics.
-At Christmas we did "Hark the Herald Pickles Sing" -- "Welcome in the Sandwich King, mayonnaise and mustard mild, one for man and two for child."
+At Christmas we did "Hark the Herald Pickles Sing" — "Welcome in the Sandwich King, mayonnaise and mustard mild, two for man and one for child."
 Not every one was a Grammy winner.
 We tried "I come on the sloop Roast Beef" but couldn't think of any rhyme but "my grandmother's false teeth" so we gave up on it.

 In the meantime I managed to write, and more miraculously, sell, my first novel, a tale of Roman Britain in which the hero died at the end.
 And which went straight to the bottom of the charts.
 The paperback rights didn't even sell.
 But it did get me a contract with a paperback book packager, where they thought up ideas, some more plausible than others, for multi-volume series of historical adventure or romance novels, pitched them to publishers and then hired writers to write them under various pseudonyms.
 I quit the job at the radio station and settled down to write two books a year.
 I had strict instructions not to kill off my hero again.

-I wrote three Roman books for them, for which I still get fan mail from Roman reenactors.
+I wrote three Roman books for them, for which I got fan mail from Roman reenactors.
 I wrote two Viking adventures during which I had a long, ongoing argument with the mad genius who was founder and head of the firm, as to whether or not my Vikings were going to battle a sea serpent in their travels.
 He didn't care whether sea serpents existed or not, he just liked the idea.
 He sent me clippings from "Ripley's Believe It or Not."
 I pointed out that those were sea snakes and only two feet long.
 We finally compromised on a giant squid.
 He used to say he was the idea guy, and some of his ideas were doozies.
-He didn't care about historical accuracy -- his favorite phrase was "We can put in a disclaimer" -- he cared about excitement and danger and beautiful maidens wearing fabulous jewels, preferably being rescued by ninjas.
+He didn't care about historical accuracy — his favorite phrase was "We can put in a disclaimer" — he cared about excitement and danger and beautiful maidens wearing fabulous jewels, preferably being rescued by ninjas.
 He once asked me to give him an outline for a book about a ninja going west with an American wagon train in 1750.
 I pointed out that in Roanoke, Virginia, I was sitting on what was the frontier in 1750.
 He said we could put in a disclaimer.
 I talked him out of it, but I think he got someone else to write it.